boazbk/tcs/lec_04_code_and_data.md

 Some functions  $f:\{0,1\}^n \rightarrow \{0,1\}$   _cannot_ be computed by a Boolean circuit using a fewer than exponential number of gates.
 :::

-In fact, as we explore in the exercises below, this is the case for _most_ functions.
+In fact, as we explore in the exercises, this is the case for _most_ functions.
 Hence functions that can be computed in a small number of lines (such as addition, multiplication, finding short paths in graphs, or even the $EVAL$ function) are the exception, rather than the rule.